Surplus-Value and Data Extractivism26 Aug 2017 4 mins read (800 words)

 What is makes the manner in which Amazon extracts living labor from its workers, and how Facebook extracts data from its users — very similar; is that the users never know how much of themselves they sell to Amazon and Facebook.
 Most of the time, only the manager of an Amazon warehouse knows the fraction a wage-worker’s labour goes to the accumulation of Amazon’s capital.
 Facebook, like Chichikov in Nikolai Gogol’s Dead Souls (1842), sets the prices of its user data and sells it to the highest bidder.
 Just like the dead whose ‘soul’ was sold by their family members to Chichikov.

-Let me be the first one who equated Mark Zuckerberg with Chichikov, humanity will thank me later.
+Let me be the first one who equated Mark Zuckerberg with Chichikov, humanity will never appreciate me, or maybe an AI capable of understanding philsophy and literature .

 I will be eager to take a look at an alternative universe where such a thing is possible.
 Marx was right on many grounds about his theory, but with a few flaws of course. ↩